-ALTER PARTITION statement is used to configure replication zones for partitioning.
-See the
+ALTER PARTITION is used to add, modify, reset, or remove replication zones for partitioning.
+It is combined with the

 The user must have the

 ||The name of the table with the replication zone configurations to modify.|